 "I was just-"

 "Just what?
-Trying to kill an innocent girl?"
+Trying to kill an innocent girl?" she spat.

 "Oh like you don't kill innocent lives?" he laughed.
 She gripped his neck hard with her hand and squeezed.